arcus/arcus_skill_series_sql/sql_joins/sql_joins_speaker_notes.md

 Up to now, we have be working with data from only one table at a time, but SQL databases are made up of many tables, and often the questions you want to answer will require referencing more than one table-- this is where SQL "join" functionality and the `JOIN` keyword come into play.

-This is what a SQL join looks like:
+This is what a SQL join looks like.
+We will be discussing the various parts that make up a SQL join throughout this webinar.

 <h3><strong><u>CLICK</u></strong></h3>